d-ries/linux-essentials/03_commandline/01_course.md

   223  history 4
 ```

 ?> It's a good habbit to use `CTRL-R` to do a reverse search (newest to oldest) through your history.
 Just press `CTRL-R` and type your search string.
 Use `CTRL-R` again to search for the next command.
-Use arrows to go into the command line and alter words.
+Use the arrow keys to go into the command line and modify it.
 Use `CTRL-C`to quit and go back to an empty command line.
+Use `enter` to run the command.

 ## Extra course material <!-- {docsify-ignore} -->